happytudouni/ChildFER/README.md

 <img width="575" alt="截屏2024-04-24 15 22 43" src="https://github.com/happytudouni/ChildFER/assets/167507990/40d1156e-517d-4567-98b7-8aefc0d1a5a7">

-For more detailed instructions and required toolboxes, refer to the README.txt file in the Study III folder.
+For more detailed instructions and required toolboxes, refer to the README.txt file in the RSA folder.